bardiir/web-optim/README.md

 Milestone 2:
 - [ ] Add caching and locking to prevent multiple runs of optimization if not necessary
+- [ ] Save optimized files to cache for faster lookup if out is cleared (for example in build pipelines)

 Milestone 3:
 - [ ] Optimize Video Files into Multi-Bitrate Videofiles using HLS and DASH (like [majamee/auto-dash-hls](https://github.com/majamee/auto-dash-hls) does)